Thuthu-KII/Lance/README.md

 - [Contributing](#contributing)

 ## Overview
 Lance is a freelancer platform enabling clients to post jobs and freelancers to apply.
-This repository contains the backend and API logic for the platform.
+This repository `so far` contains the backend and API logic for the platform.

 ---